 are hoping to see from you and will set a date to follow up

-with you and determine whether we can offer you a position.
+and determine whether we can offer you a position.

 We do not have a position for you at this time.